rafaelcpalmeida/UsefulScriptsCollection/README.md

 - Type "mv commit /usr/local/bin && chmod +x commit" (That way you don't need to modify you PATH variable :smile: )
 - To start using all you must do is type the following command:
     - commit [dir] [message] push
+- If you want to commit using your configured GPG key:
+    - commit [dir] [message] push safe
 - If you want to commit but you don't want to push your changes yet:
     - commit [dir] [message]